rjsvieira/openrouteservice/README.md

 ## 2 - Use case

-The use case is simple: Run openrouteservice for the GCC states region and find the location between 2 points on the map.
-The 2 points will be located in Salmiya, Kuwait.
+The use case is simple: Run openrouteservice for the GCC states and find the location between 2 points on the map - Both points will be located in Salmiya, Kuwait.

 ## 3 - Running with a custom map